 The tactics you choose to employ at your business can also play a role in the benefits you see overall.
 For example, prioritizing staff wages and employee benefits can have a significant effect on the company’s internal culture and team member engagement.
-While this will likely also result in improved consumer relations (i.e., buyers like to shop with businesses they know treat employees well), the impact seen might be lesser as compared to that of the employees.
+While this will likely also result in improved consumer relations (i.e., shoppers like to buy from businesses they know treat employees well), the impact seen might be lesser as compared to the effect on the employees.

 And the same is true the other way around!
 Producing ethical goods with sustainable practices can bring positive results to both consumers and employees, though consumer relations may see a larger, more tangible impact in terms of sales.

 What is ESG and how does it compare to CSR?